AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

 ## Previewing the Custom System Font on Lime3DS

-You can preview the custom system font on Lime3DS emulator before installing it to a 3DS.
+Optional - You can preview the custom system font on Lime3DS emulator before installing it to a 3DS.

 <p class="note-info">
   AES Keys are required to load encrypted contents on Lime3DS.